hkfuertes/AAGW/README.md

-# Android Auto Wirelesss Gateway
+# Android Auto Wireless Gateway
 Complete solution for using an old phone as a Android Auto Wireless Dongle.

 ## Configuration